 Q. I input all of my activities, but when I click submit, I get an error message saying that one or more courses that I taught need classification.
 What does this mean?

 A. In the courses taught section of your AAR, there is a column at the far right labeled “Classify.”
-Clicking on the blue hyperlink next to each listed course opens up a box with seven questions, two of which are highlighted in red as mandatory.
-You must answer at least these two required classification questions for every course in order for the Faculty 180 system to consider your courses taught input complete.
+Clicking on the blue hyperlink next to each listed course opens up a box with seven questions, one of which is highlighted in red as mandatory.
+You must answer at least this required classification question for every course in order for the Faculty 180 system to consider your courses taught input complete.